 Support is granted competitively to graduate students and may not be available for all of those admitted to the 6-7P program.
 If provided, support for Master of Engineering candidates is normally limited to the first three terms as a graduate student, unless the 6-7P thesis has been completed or the student has served as a teaching assistant or has been admitted to the doctoral program, in which cases a fourth term of support may be permitted.

 Students can apply after completion of their third year in 6-7, provided they have taken 96 units in the major and at least one foundational subject in computer science and one foundational subject in biological science.
-Admission will be granted based on technical GPA as well as previous experience with projects, including UROPs and internships, and recommendation letters from faculty.
+Admission will be granted based on technical GPA as well as previous experience with projects, including UROPs and internships.
 Students who are not admitted may re-apply in subsequent terms.

 After admission, students will be expected to make steady progress in satisfying the degree requirements.
 They will also be expected to maintain a term GPA not less than 4.0 and to receive no grades below a B.